ProteinGym/proteingym-benchmark/README.md

 https://username:token@github.com
 ```

+### Install uv

+We use [uv](https://docs.astral.sh/uv/) to manage our Python package and project, so it is required to install `uv`.

+> [!TIP]
+> You can install uv by this guide: https://docs.astral.sh/uv/getting-started/installation/

 ## Models

 The models are included in the [models](models/) folder, where each model occupies a subfolder as its repo.